amplab/training/ampcamp/image-classification-with-pipelines.md

 ##A Better Pipeline

 So how do we do better than 75% error?
-The secret is in applying the concept of a visual vocabulary which you heard about earlier.
-Switch your editor to the file `RandomCifar.scala`.
-The main differences you'll see is in how the featurizer is
+The secret is in applying the concept of a visual vocabulary which you heard about in the pipelines talk earlier.
+Switch your editor to the file `RandomVocab.scala`.
+The main differences you'll see is in how the featurizer is defined:
-defined:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">